Viorel Tilea

-Viorel Virgil Tilea C.B.E.
-(6 April 1896 – 20 September 1972) was a Romanian diplomat, most noted for his ambassadorship in the United Kingdom during the Second World War.
+Viorel Virgil Tilea CBE (6 April 1896 – 20 September 1972) was a Romanian diplomat, most noted for his ambassadorship in the United Kingdom during the Second World War.
 He died in London.
 During the Second World War, Tilea lived at Holton Place, Oxfordshire, where he became a key representative of Romania's monarchist regime in exile.

 Early life

 He was born in Sibiu.
 He studied at the Hermannstädter Evangelisches Obergymnasium in Sibiu, before joining the University of Bratislava.
 However, in 1915, he was conscripted into the Austro-Hungarian Army.
 He completed his studies at the University of Vienna.